pranaytummalapalli/yocto_tutor/README.md

 The instructions for each unit to be built (e.g. a piece of software) are known as [“recipe”](#Recipes) files and contain all the information about the unit (dependencies, source file locations, checksums, description and so on).

 BitBake includes a client/server abstraction and can be used from a command line or used as a service over XML-RPC and has several different user interfaces.

+### Meta-data

+In Yocto Project, metadata refers to the collection of configuration files, recipes, and other components that define how a software image is built for an embedded system.
+The metadata provides the necessary instructions and information for the OpenEmbedded build system to fetch, compile, and package software components into a target image.

 ### Layers